-- Vehicle is facing forward.

-- Place the transmission in N (Neutral).

-- Maximum speed is not to exceed 35 mph (56 km/h).

-- Maximum distance is 50 miles (80 km).
+- Vehicle is facing forward so that it is being towed in a forward direction. - Place the transmission in N (Neutral).
+Refer to Brake-shift interlock in the Driving chapter for specific instructions if you cannot move the gear shift lever into N (Neutral). - Maximum speed is not to exceed 35 mph (56 km/h). - Maximum distance is 50 miles (80 km).